 This basic marinara—calling for only five ingredients—is proof of how little is needed to deliver satisfying flavor.
 Some cooks sweeten their sauce to balance the tomatoes’ acidity, but I don’t find this hack necessary.
 Raw tomatoes may start out a little bitter, but that acerbity disappears all on its own if the sauce is left to simmer long enough.
-Bonus: This recipe doubles as a pizza sauce with the addition of a little dried oregano! — H. Weal

 2 teaspoons kosher salt

-2. Combine oil and garlic in pot over medium-high heat.
-Sauté garlic until golden – about 1 minute.
+1. Combine oil and garlic in pot over medium-high heat.
+Sauté garlic until golden and aromatic—about 1 minute.

-3. Add salt and tomatoes, then stir until well-combined.
-Lower heat to medium-low and cover.
+2. Add tomatoes and salt, then stir until well-combined.
+Reduce heat to medium-low and cover.
 Simmer 45 minutes.

 NOTES & TIPS

-• No fresh garlic on hand?
-Use 2 teaspoons garlic powder.
+• No fresh garlic?
+Use 1 tablespoon garlic powder.

-• No fresh basil on hand?
+• No fresh basil?
 Use 2 teaspoons dried basil.

 • If the sauce reduces too quickly (begins sticking to the pot), reduce heat to low for the remainder of the simmering time.